-Soil Data Explorer (California Soil Resource Lab 2018b) is a web app that provides detailed information about soil series.
+Soil Data Explorer is a web app that provides detailed information about soil series.
 Once a soil series name is entered it opens up a web page that displays the official series description.
 Other available tabs and information include Lab Data, Water Balance, Sibling Summary, Competing Series, Shared Subgroup, Block Diagrams, Map Units, and Extent.
-The app was developed by the California Soil Resource Lab at University of California-Davis University of California Agriculture and Natural Resources in collaboration with the USDA-NRCS.
+The app was developed by the California Soil Resource Lab at UC Davis and UC-ANR in collaboration with the USDA-NRCS.